Inventory Management

 Consistency matters more than precision in the early stages.
 A rough number tracked weekly beats a perfect number calculated once a quarter.

-For a deeper look at the cost side of inventory, read You Don't Know Your True Inventory Cost — it walks through the full cost breakdown most managers miss.
+For a deeper look at the cost side, read You Don't Know Your True Inventory Cost.
+It walks through the full cost breakdown most managers miss.

 Free Supply Chain Tools